uwdata/arquero/docs/api/index.md

 <hr/><a id="fromJSON" href="#fromJSON">#</a>
 <em>aq</em>.<b>fromJSON</b>(<i>data</i>) · [Source](https://github.com/uwdata/arquero/blob/master/src/format/from-json.js)

 Parse JavaScript Object Notation (JSON) *data* into a <a href="table">table</a>.
-If the input *data* is string-valued, string values in JSON text that match the ISO standard date format are parsed into JavaScript Date objects.
+String values in JSON column arrays that match the ISO standard date format are parsed into JavaScript Date objects.
 To disable this behavior, set *options.autoType* to `false`.
-To perform custom parsing of input column values (regardless of *data* input type), use *options.parse*.
+To perform custom parsing of input column values, use *options.parse*.
+Auto-type Date parsing is not performed for columns with custom parse options.

+This method performs parsing only.
+To both load and parse a JSON file, use [loadJSON](#loadJSON).

 The expected JSON data format is an object with column names for keys and column value arrays for values, like so: